 The BBQ Guru UltraQ is on the high end closer to $400.
 These aren’t cheap.

 The UltraQ stacks up very favorably against the other WiFi thermometers in this space.

 Where would I rate it the UltraQ with the competition?
 It’s near the top in terms of temperature control and has the most visible display from a long distance away, even at night.

 It does lack a lot of functionality on the WiFi device itself in terms of using the buttons to control the device.

 I will be doing a full roundup of WiFi thermometers soon.

-The UltraQ will control your smoker’s temperature as well as any other thermometer in the list above.
+The UltraQ will control your smoker’s temperature as well as, if not better, than any other thermometer in the list above.